turbot/guardrails-docs/docs/getting-started/getting-started-aws/connect-an-account/index.md

 You’ve now successfully connected your AWS account to Guardrails.
 <p><img alt="aws-controls-by-state" src="/images/docs/guardrails/getting-started/getting-started-aws/connect-an-account/aws-controls-by-state.png"/></p>

-Bookmark the `Controls by State` report, you’ll need in subsequent guides.
+Bookmark the `Controls by State` report, you’ll need it in subsequent guides.

-> [!CAUTION]
+> !CAUTION]

 > It’s normal for the `Controls by State` report to show controls in `Alarm` and/or `TBD`.
 If controls are in `Error` or `Invalid`, you should check with your administrator to resolve these issues.
 See [Troubleshooting](#troubleshooting).

 ## Next Steps